As an Amazon Associate I earn from qualifying purchases.

 This healthy jambalaya recipe is a wonderfully cleaned-up version of this southern favorite.

 I looked at many, many Jambalaya recipes before I finally formulated this one.
 What I found was that everyone and their mother has their own version of this dish.
 There really is no “typical” way of making Jambalaya.
-It’s one of those “one-pot-wonders” that seems to turn out great no matter what you throw into it.
+It’s one of those “one-pot wonders” that seems to turn out great no matter what you throw into it.

 What I also found out, was that most people who eat Jambalaya or grew up with it, have a very strong opinion about how it should be prepared.
 If it’s not made the way they are used to, then it’s just not good Jambalaya.

 So I think you can understand the pressure I was under with this recipe and why I did so much research!
 One of the things I was concerned about was substituting brown rice for the typical white.
-White rice imparts such a different flavor from brown rice.
+White rice imparts a much different flavor from brown rice.
 So I knew this dish had to be packed with some hefty flavor in order to compete.

-Now I’m not claiming that this Jambalaya is better tasting than your mother’s, or your sisters, or your second cousin on your father’s uncle’s side.
+Now I’m not claiming that this Jambalaya is better tasting than your mother’s, your sisters, or your second cousin on your father’s uncle’s side.
 But I am going to say that it’s a recipe I’m rather proud to share with you.

 It’s the first time I’ve ever made Jambalaya (or eaten it for that matter – California girl, remember?), and I can now understand what all the fuss is about.

-- 1 tablespoon olive oil
+- 1 tbsp. olive oil (chopped)

-- 1/4 teaspoon cayenne
+- ¼ tsp. cayenne

-- 2 tablespoons garlic powder
+- 2 tbsp. garlic powder

-- 1 tablespoon onion powder
+- 1 tbsp. onion powder

-- 2 teaspoons thyme
+- 2 tsp. dried thyme

-- 3 cups brown rice, dry
+- 3 cups brown rice (dry)

-- 3 cups chicken broth, low sodium is best (keep some extra on reserve just in case you need extra during cooking.)
+- 3 cups chicken broth ( low sodium is best – keep some extra on reserve just in case you need extra during cooking.)